-- 520. By May 2014, Dr. Reddy's started preparing to enter the Paricalcitol market.
-On May 1, 2014, T.W. of Dr. Reddy's spoke with Defendant Rekenthaler of Teva for nearly eleven (11) minutes. - 521.
-At a May 20 sales and marketing team meeting, the Dr. Reddy's sales force was instructed to find out which customers were currently purchasing Paricalcitol from which manufacturers, and their prices.
+520. By May 2014, Dr. Reddy's started preparing to enter the Paricalcitol market.
+On May 1, 2014, T.W. of Dr. Reddy's spoke with Defendant Rekenthaler of Teva for nearly eleven (11) minutes.

+521. At a May 20 sales and marketing team meeting, the Dr. Reddy's sales force was instructed to find out which customers were currently purchasing Paricalcitol from which manufacturers, and their prices.
 Dr. Reddy's was targeting a 20% market share.
-At the time, Teva's share was 73%. - 522.
-On June 10, 2014 as Dr. Reddy's was starting to approach certain customers including a large retail pharmacy customer ("The Pharmacy") Defendant Patel spoke with V.B., the Vice President of Sales for North American Generics at Dr. Reddy's, several times.
+At the time, Teva's share was 73%.

+522. On June 10, 2014 - as Dr. Reddy's was starting to approach certain customers - including a large retail pharmacy customer ("The Pharmacy") - Defendant Patel spoke with V.B., the Vice President of Sales for North American Generics at Dr. Reddy's, several times.
 At 8:50am, Patel called V.B. and left a voicemail.
 V.B. returned the call at 9:18am, and the two spoke for more than ten (10) minutes.
 Later that day, at 2:46pm, Dr. Reddy's provided The Pharmacy with a market share report for Paricalcitol indicating that Teva was the market leader at 60% share.
-A representative of The Pharmacy responded that it - Shortly after this e-mail exchange, at 3:21pm, V.B. called Defendant Patel again and the two spoke for nearly nine (9) minutes. - 523.
-By June 19, 2014, Dr. Reddy's had made offers to Omnicare, Cardinal, ABC, and The Pharmacy.
+A representative of The Pharmacy responded that it "[1]ooks like Teva is the right target."
+Shortly after this e-mail exchange, at 3:21pm, V.B. called Defendant Patel again and the two spoke for nearly nine (9) minutes.

+523. By June 19, 2014, Dr. Reddy's had made offers to Omnicare, Cardinal, ABC, and The Pharmacy.
 The internal plan was that if The Pharmacy declined, then Dr. Reddy's would make an offer to CVS.
 That same day, Teva agreed to concede its Paricalcitol business at Omnicare, dropping its market share by 3%.
 524. Teva also strategically conceded what remained of its Cardinal business (it had previously conceded some of that business to Zydus).
 After receiving Dr. Reddy's bid, Cardinal approached Teva and asked whether Teva would bid to retain the four mcg portion of the business.
-Defendant Patel recommended to her boss, K.G., that Teva concede the business: K.G. agreed.
-Defendant Patel then instructed S.B., a customer analyst at Teva, to concede S.B. subsequently e-mailed T.C., Teva's Senior Director of Sales & Trade Relations: T.C. relayed this statement, word-for-word, to Cardinal.
+Defendant Patel recommended to her boss, K.G., that Teva concede the business: "We have ~70 share and it is ideal to concede here because of the incomplete family."
+K.G. agreed.
+Defendant Patel then instructed S.B., a customer analyst at Teva, to concede "due to [T]eva's high share."
+S.B. subsequently e-mailed T.C., Teva's Senior Director of Sales & Trade Relations: "Due to the fact that we have high share and already conceded on the other strengths, we are going to concede on this strength as well."
+T.C. relayed this statement, word-for-word, to Cardinal.

 525. Dr. Reddy's also submitted a bid to ABC, which was one of the customers that Teva had targeted to keep after losing exclusivity.
 ABC notified Teva of Dr. Reddy's competitive bid for Paricalcitol on June 26, 2014.
-In internal e-mails discussing this price challenge, Teva employees noted that Dr. Reddy's was potentially eroding the price of the drug.
+In internal e-mails discussing this price challenge, Teva employees noted that Dr. Reddy's was "aggressively seeking market share" and potentially eroding the price of the drug.
 When asked for his thoughts on this, Defendant Rekenthaler remarked: